TheDustyard/WHS-Help-Bot/README.md

     This command requires 1 argument(s) while it was only given 0

-This would give an inkling of what we forgot, the class we want to join.
-To add the class, we can just put a space and the class we want to join, for example `ACP History`.
+This would give an inkling as to what we forgot: the class we want to join.
+To add the class, we can just add a space and the class we want to join, for example `ACP History`.
 Doing so would leave us with:

     !classes join ACP History